 The treatment process of overcoming meth addiction is likely to be challenging and uncomfortable at times.
 Many recovering polydrug users find that luxury programs offer them the best recovery course.
-Luxury rehab programs consider patient comfort a major aspect of treatment, offering different amenities to recovering users.
+Luxury rehab programs consider patient comfort a major aspect of treatment, offering a variety of amenities for recovering users.

 - Dual-diagnosis experience.
 Meth is often abused with other drugs.
-Its use is also common in people who also struggle with metal health conditions, such as anxiety and depression.
+Also, it is commonly used by individuals who have mental health conditions, such as anxiety and depression.
 Suffering from an addiction to meth in addition to another substance addiction or mental health disorder is known as a dual diagnosis, and it benefits from comprehensive treatment in order to increase the individual’s chances of a full recovery.

 - Certified staff.
-It’s vital that the treatment team at the rehab facility is qualified to treat substance addictions and mental health disorders.
-When researching options, you can ask the treatment center what kinds of certifications it requires staff members to hold.
+It’s vital that the treatment team at the rehab facility be qualified to treat substance addictions and mental health disorders.
+When researching options, ask the treatment center what kinds of certifications it requires staff members to hold.

 - Individualized treatment plans.
 The best recovery centers will do a thorough intake evaluation in which they assess for any co-occurring mental or behavioral health issues.
-Once the evaluation is complete, the staff will create a treatment plan that caters to you and your personal needs.
+Once the evaluation is complete, the staff will create a treatment plan that caters to individual needs.

 - Family involvement.
 Many recovery programs prioritize offering family counseling, which can aid in repairing broken relationships and improving communication between the recovering individual and family members.